-2.55 Funding through the planning process can be achieved via the use of planning obligations secured by legal agreements, known as section 106 (S106) agreements, or by S278 agreements for highway infrastructure requirements that arise as a direct result of the development proposed, or via contributions that are pooled together through the Community Infrastructure Levy (CIL) which came into force in Leeds on 6th April 2015.
+2.54 Funding through the planning process can be achieved via the use of planning obligations secured by legal agreements, known as section 106 (S106) agreements, or by S278 agreements for highway infrastructure requirements that arise as a direct result of the development proposed, or via contributions that are pooled together through the Community Infrastructure Levy (CIL) which came into force in Leeds on 6th April 2015.
 However, monies obtained through the planning process cannot deliver all the infrastructure required, and where gaps exist other funding sources will need to be explored.
 These include West Yorkshire Combined Authorities' Single Transport Plan (or West Yorkshire Transport Fund) for highways schemes, New Homes Bonus and Council Tax.
-The Background Paper - Infrastructure explains the process in more detail.
+The Infrastructure Delivery Plan (Appendix 2) is up to date as at the date of Adoption and assists the implementation of the Local Plan.
+It will be kept regularly up to date in liaison with the Combined Authority and relevant infrastructure providers, on the Council's website.
+Applicants should have regard to the Infrastructure Delivery Plan when preparing planning applications.